htso/Robinhood_at_a_glance/README.md

 |    ACB  | Aurora Cannabis |461,893  |  465,437 | 0.7|
 |   AAPL  |  Apple |224,299  |  438,283 | 95 |

 Below I plot the popularity over time against the price since Jun 2019.
+The key observation here is that a surge in the accounts occured at around the last week of March, or near the market bottom -- sorry I know it's hard to read the date.

 ![top_ten](plots/Top_10.png)